TestAnything/Specification/tap-version-14-specification.md

 Harnesses _must not_ allow Pragmas set in Subtests to affect the behavior of the parser with respect to the parent TAP Document.

-For example, given a Harnesses where a `strict` Pragma will cause it to treat any non-TAP as an error:
+For example, given a Harness where a `strict` Pragma will cause it to treat any non-TAP as an error:

 ```tap
 TAP version 14